 Goal setting is a chance to reflect, re-inspire and be the best you can be.

-• Do yoga 100 times in 2018 - I’m trying to get better at it, because it helps me manage stress as well as stay fit.
+• Do yoga 100 times this year - I’m trying to get better at it, because it helps me manage stress as well as stay fit

 • Go to the theatre at least once every 3 months (including cheaper local productions) – just because I love it

-We hope this has helped you to figure out what you might like to achieve in 2018.
+We hope this has helped you to figure out what you might like to achieve over the next 12 months.